 Village 35’s Offsite Highway Improvement Plans – designed with and approved by the state Department of Transportation – will repair what has become a problematic intersection of two of Middletown’s key roadways, Route 35 and Kings Highway, resulting in vastly improved traffic flow along nearby roads.

 The DOT-approved plans include larger and more efficient jughandles at Kanes Lane and Kings Highway East, providing safer north and south access to Route 35 and streamlining the flow of traffic throughout the immediate area.
 The project incorporates the construction of a new connector road from Kings Highway East to Kanes Lane, which will provide easier access to the town’s municipal service area.
 The project will also incorporate new circulation around the site consisting of bicycle paths and pedestrian-friendly walkways, and a connection to a bus stop on Route 35.
 These schemes are compliant with the town’s Master Plan.

 The project’s design also includes eight points of ingress and egress on the property, along with various off-site improvements that will enhance the nearby intersections and jughandles while dispersing traffic onto Route 35.
 Village 35’s data and modeling for traffic was based on a retail project of 400,000 square feet — larger than the proposed development, which would comprise less than 350,000 square feet.

 Will the development impact local taxes or services?

 The initiative will add significantly to the local tax base, generating approximately $900,000 in yearly ratable.
 These taxes will support municipal services while creating a lasting – and likely growing – revenue source for Middletown for decades to come.

-What is the timeline for approval and completion of the project?
+What is the timeline for the project to open?

-Subject to municipal approval, Village 35 plans to begin construction in early 2020 and deliver the project in 2021.
+Village 35 plans to begin construction in 2020 and deliver the project in 2021.

 Will there be a residential component to the development?